- Why Mailify?keyboard_arrow_down

 The implementation of a registry that allows for an up-to-date view of personal data treatment.

-Mailify has a statement regarding the protection of personal data available to all its users to achieve increasingly transparent communication.
+Sarbacane has a statement regarding the protection of personal data available to all its users to achieve increasingly transparent communication.

-Mailify has an agreement regarding the processing of personal data.
+Sarbacane has an agreement regarding the processing of personal data.

-Sarbacane, i.e. Mailify's mother company, is an adherent member of the AFCDP (French Association of Personal Data Protection Correspondents) and thus participates in working groups to discuss the protection of personal data with other professionals.
+Sarbacane, i.e. Sarbacane's mother company, is an adherent member of the AFCDP (French Association of Personal Data Protection Correspondents) and thus participates in working groups to discuss the protection of personal data with other professionals.

 Your email and SMS campaign data are hosted in France.
 When sending SMS, your data is also hosted in the European Union.
 As part of our customer relationship, when you exchange with the support, your email address and the content of your exchanges are also transmitted and hosted in the United States, under the protection of the European Commission's standard clauses.